minilikmila/e-commerce/README.md

 # E-commerce API (Go + Gin)

 A clean-architecture backend for an e-commerce platform built with Go and the Gin web framework.
-This API provides complete functionality for user authentication, product management, order processing, and image uploads with enterprise-grade features like rate limiting, caching, and comprehensive API documentation.
+This API provides complete functionality for user authentication, product management, order processing, and image uploads with features like rate limiting, caching, and comprehensive API documentation.

 ## 🎯 Overview